SmartAdvisorOnline

 A VPN is powerful, but it is not a magic invisibility cloak.
 It does not clean up a browser profile full of long-lived cookies.
 It does not automatically stop every tracker.
 It does not prevent you from logging into the same account with the same device fingerprints across multiple regions.
 It does not fix every captive portal or every unstable Wi-Fi network.
 And it does not help much if your tunnel is fine but your app is leaking through IPv6 or DNS.

-That is why your practical checklist should always include a few boring but critical steps: confirm your public IP changed, confirm your DNS moved into the tunnel, confirm IPv6 is handled correctly, and keep a kill switch ready for drops.
+Your practical checklist should always include a few boring but critical steps: confirm your public IP changed, confirm your DNS moved into the tunnel, confirm IPv6 is handled correctly, and keep a kill switch ready for drops.
 If you use a VPN mostly on hostile networks, compare this page with VPN for Public Wi-Fi.
 If you are still setting things up, use VPN Setup Guide after reading this one.

 What a VPN hides vs. what still exists Usually hidden or reduced • Your home IP address • Packet content on local Wi-Fi • DNS requests, if DNS is routed correctly • Simple region checks based only on IP Still relevant • Cookies and account sessions • Browser or device fingerprinting • App-level GPS / time zone mismatch • Bad DNS / IPv6 configuration